Styrle/Styrle/README.md

 Here are some ideas to get you started:
 -->

+- 🏡 Work at Kaplan - I am a developer at Kaplan, currently working on front-end development and AI

 - 🔭 I’m currently working on
 [Strength Calculated](https://github.com/Styrle/Strength-calculated)
 : A project for all your strength tracking needs